dcbeckett/bpf-samples/nat/README.rst

 The counters are stored within the final 16 hex values.
 The number of packets in the flow (0x 00 00 00 00 00 00 00 30 = 48)
 followed by the total number of Bytes (0x 00 00 00 00 00 01 1b 80 = 72,576)
+A demo python application for doing this can be seen within the demo directory (nat_flow_manager.py).

 Note BPF maps are in host endian.